ivan-sincek/nagooglesearch/README.md

 ```

 **Only domains without they keyword `google` and not ending with the keyword `goo.gl` are accepted as valid results.
 The final output is a unique and sorted list of URLs.**

+**Google frequently changes cookies, so you may need to specify your own if the default ones no longer work.**

+Default cookies can be found [here](https://github.com/ivan-sincek/nagooglesearch/blob/main/src/nagooglesearch/nagooglesearch.py#L169).

 Example, standard: